Azure-Samples/azure-search-multiple-regions/README.md

 All of the templates create two billable [Azure Cognitive Search](https://learn.microsoft.com/azure/search/search-create-service-portal) resources, same tier and configuration, in different regions.
 You can't use the free tier for this scenario.
 The assumption is you'll use one of the search services as a primary instance to handle all of your indexing and query workloads.
 The second search service exists as a copy of the first.
 Each option varies on how it provides synchronization between the search resources.

-## Three options for business continuity and disaster recovery
+## Three scenarios for business continuity and disaster recovery

 **Option 1** provides Azure Cognitive Search (2), each configured to run under a managed identity, with [Azure Cosmos DB NoSQL](https://learn.microsoft.com/azure/cosmos-db/try-free?tabs=nosql).
 Each search resource is created with identical indexers, data sources, and indexes.
 Both indexers run every 5 minutes on a schedule to synchronize the indexes.
 Both data sources connect to the same Cosmos database.

 **Option 2** also uses Cosmos DB NoSQL, but doesn't assume indexer-driven indexing.
 Instead, this approach relies on a [Cosmos DB change feed](https://learn.microsoft.com/azure/cosmos-db/change-feed) and [Azure functions](https://learn.microsoft.com/azure/cosmos-db/nosql/change-feed-functions).
 Updates to a Cosmos DB container are written to a change feed.
 Azure Functions provide the connection to the change feed.
 The functions are automatically triggered on each new event in the Azure Cosmos DB container's change feed.

-**Option 3** is the same as the second option, but includes [Azure Traffic Manager](https://learn.microsoft.com/azure/traffic-manager/) for request redirection.
+**Option 3** overlays [Azure Traffic Manager](https://learn.microsoft.com/azure/traffic-manager/) for request redirection.
+Start with either option 1 or option 3.
+Option 3 configuration uses the same resource names as options 1 and 2, so only the new components are created.

 ## Prerequisites